DwifteJB/RoMiD/README.md

-An extremely small go-lang app that allows discord rich presence in any game your playing.
+An extremely small go-lang app that allows discord rich presence in any game you're playing.

 <div align=center>